polywrap/documentation/src/docs/tutorials/create-wraps/tutorial/adding-new-methods.md

 ## **Custom functionality: IPFS SimpleStorage**

-It's time to build and customize your own Polywrap Wasm wrapper!
+It's time to build and customize your own Polywrap wrap!
 We'll be adding IPFS support to the SimpleStorage API.

 ### **Update the schema**

-The first step to adding new wrapper functionality is defining the method we want our users to invoke.
+The first step to adding new wrap functionality is defining the method we want our users to invoke.
 Add the following method & custom data types to your `./src/schema.graphql` schema file:

 ```graphql title="./src/schema.graphql"
 type Module {